yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-1. GrAB3 will switch to the appointment tab.
+1. Homerce will switch to the appointment tab.
-1. You can now see all your appointments stored in GrAB3.
+1. You can now see all your appointments stored in Homerce.

 {Example outcome screenshot}

 ### 6.1.4 Find an appointment: `findapt`

-Use this command to find a specific appointment which matches the description you provide to GrAB3.
+Use this command to find a specific appointment which matches the description you provide to Homerce.

 Format : `findapt [p/PHONE_NUMBER]* [n/NAME]* [dt/DATE]* [s/SERVICE_CODE]* [m/MONTH]*`